RaphaelIT7/gmod-holylib/README.md

 ### ConVars

 #### holylib_pvs_postchecktransmit (default `0`)
-If enabled, it will add/call the `HolyLib:CheckTransmit` hook.
+If enabled, it will add/call the `HolyLib:PostCheckTransmit` hook.
 If set to `2` it will also pass a table containing all entitites to the hook (The second argument)

 ## surffix